General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Most foreign passengers require a visa to enter Kazakhstan.
 Holders of a letter of invitation (issued by either an organisation or a national of Kazakhstan) can obtain a single-entry visa on arrival, for a stay of up to one month, provided that (i) the visa is pre-arranged by The Ministry of Foreign Affairs; and (ii) they are arriving at Aktau, Almaty, Astana, Atyrau or Uralsk airports.
 The visa fee is approximately USD 80.
 Additionally, foreign visitors holding tourist visas (i) must be in possession of hotel vouchers covering their period of stay in Kazakhstan, and (ii) if staying longer than 90 days in Kazakhstan, must register themselves at the OVIR (Upravlenie Passportno Visovoi Raboty Registration Office)- it is best to confirm (ii) with your travel agent.
 Failure to do so will result in penalties upon departure.
 OVIR offices can be found in large cities in Kazakhstan.
 Note that if visitors are holding a transit visa, it is also required that they hold onward tickets, and the necessary travel documentation for their next destination.
 A yellow fever vaccination certificate is required to enter Kazakhstan, if arriving within six days of leaving or transiting through an infected area.
 NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Entry RequirementsCanadian citizens must have a passport that is valid for at least six months beyond the period of intended stay in Kazakhstan.
-A visa is required.
+A visa is required for stays longer than 30 days.

 show more ...